 - Lenders’ fees, including loan application and establishment fees

 - Government charges including stamp duty on property purchase and mortgage, and title fees

 Buying your first home

 Buying your first home is one of (if not) the biggest financial commitments you will ever make.
 Stay well informed of what is involved so you don’t make any rash decisions.

-Good financial planning advice from GNS Group and Count, along with Home Loan advice from a Finconnect Lending Manager can save you thousands of dollars off your loan and help you own your home sooner!
+Good financial planning advice from your Count adviser combined with the advice from a Finconnect Lending Manager can save you thousands of dollars off your loan and help you own your home sooner!